afimb/docker-chouette/README.md

-docker-chouette is a pre-installed version as docker container of Chouette2, an open source web project in Ruby/Rails for editing and viewing Public Transport data For more information see https://github.com/afimb/chouette2/ and http://www.chouette.mobi
+docker-chouette is a pre-installed docker container of Chouette2, an open source web project in Ruby/Rails for editing and viewing Public Transport data For more information see https://github.com/afimb/chouette2/ and http://www.chouette.mobi